- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 - If you like the idea of having a lot of control over your espresso, you probably won’t want this one because so much is automated.

-- Doesn’t appear to come with accessories needed to brew the perfect coffee or clean the machine
+- Doesn’t appear to come with the accessories needed to brew the perfect coffee or clean the machine

 The Black and Decker 12-Cup Mill and Brew option is one of the more budget-friendly ones.
 It makes regular coffee, not espresso.
 If that’s what you were hoping for anyway, check this one out.